poke1024/vectorian-2021-demo/README.md

+# ABSTRACT

-# The Vectorian Notebook – An Interactive Environment with Text Similarity Algorithms and Embeddings for the Detection of Intertextuality
+## The Vectorian Notebook – An Interactive Environment with Text Similarity Algorithms and Embeddings for the Detection of Intertextuality

 *Bernhard Liebl & Manuel Burghardt, Computational Humanities Group, Leipzig University*